COVID-19: Important Information from Sharp Community

 At Sharp Community Medical Group, we understand you may have questions about your health and how to access care near you.
 You can rest easy knowing that high quality care options are available, conveniently from your home or located right in your neighborhood.
 Now more than ever, it's important to get the care you need wherever you are.

-In this ever-changing climate, please find details on what to do if you are not feeling well, the best ways to reach your Sharp Community doctor and receive care, coronavirus testing, health tips and more.
+In this ever-changing climate, please find details on what to do if you are not feeling well, the best ways to reach your Sharp Community doctor and receive care, COVID-19 vaccination, testing, health tips and more.

 Call your doctor first.